 Picture perfect, Senlis is a small commune in the Oise department of France.
 Filled with cobbled lanes and with links to historic French heroine, Joan of Arc, Senlis is the perfect Paris day trip if you’re looking for somewhere a little off the beaten tourist track.

 Complete with pretty gardens and several museums, you can’t go wrong by dedicating a couple of hours to exploring the pretty French commune.
 A trip to Senlis can easily be combined with a visit to nearby Compiegne, a town that has a stunning town hall and its own Château.

 Time & Distance from Paris: By car, it takes just under an hour to reach Senlis.
-Truth be told, you’ll want a vehicle to reach this tiny town as public transport requires at least a couple of changes, and it’s also worth combining a road trip to Senlis with a visit to nearby Compiegne.
+Truth be told, you’ll want a vehicle to reach this tiny town as public transport requires at least a couple of changes, and it’s also worth combining a road trip (check out our best road trip tips) to Senlis with a visit to nearby Compiegne.